Purchases made through links earn us a small commission, at no extra cost to you.

 Day 5- Midtown, Lower Manhattan, Jersey City

-On our last day in New York City we went to Rockefeller Centre, walked the High Line in Lower Manhattan, then went on a sightseeing boat cruise.
+On our last day in New York City we went to Rockefeller Center, walked the High Line in Lower Manhattan, then went on a sightseeing boat cruise.
 We ended our night with a trip across the Hudson River to Jersey City where we enjoyed the night-lights of the New York City skyline.

-Rockefeller Centre and Top of the Rock
+Rockefeller Center and Top of the Rock

-You can do tours of Rockefeller Centre but we were only interested in visiting Top of the Rock.
+You can do tours of Rockefeller Center but we were only interested in visiting Top of the Rock.
 With 3 levels of indoor and outdoor viewing decks, Top of the Rock offers fantastic views of New York City.

 The best part was having the Empire State Building in the cityscape, which you obviously don’t get at the observatory on the Empire State Building.
 We could even see Central Park, although a new building going up will soon obstruct the best view.